JIC-CSB/dtoolai/docs/source/training.rst

     python scripts/train_cnn_classifier_from_tensor_dataset.py http://bit.ly/2uqXxrk example mnistcnn

-This will produce information about the training process, and then report where the trained model weights have been written, e.g.:
+This will produce information about the training process, and then report where the dataset with the trained model weights have been written, e.g.:

 .. code-block:: bash

     Wrote trained model (simpleScalingCNN) weights to file://N108176/Users/hartleym/projects/ai/dtoolai-p/example/mnistcnn

+On disk it is possible to refer to a dataset using a relative path.
+As such the URI above can be simplified to ``./example/mnistcnn``.

 Applying the trained model to test data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~